syncfusion-content/wpf-docs/wpf/SfDiagram/Snapping/DefineSnapping.md

 ### Snapping on Dock Ports

-Diagram allows you to snap on dock ports.
+Diagram allows snapping on dock ports while making new connection on it and dragging connection over dock ports.

 ![Snap to object](Gridlines_images/DockPortSnapping.gif)